globulus/simi/guides/exception_handling.md

 A rescue blocks starts with *?!* (you can read this as "if exception"), followed by a block.
 This is a hard block, and not an expression one, and you can thing of it as sitting *below* the statement it rescues, and not inline with it.

-If an exception is returned, it will be bound inside the rescue block as *it*, so that you may access it.
+If the rescue block triggers when a call returns an exception, it will be bound inside the rescue block as *it*, so that you may access it.

 TODO SOME EXAMPLES